Garware Plastics and Polyester v. Telelink

 Garware Plastics and Polyester v.
 Telelink was a court case in India, handled by the Bombay High Court and decided on 31 January 1989.

 Facts

 The case was handled by the Bombay High Court, citation AIR 1989 Bom 331, and was decided by Justice S. Manohar.
-In this case, the plaintiffs (Garware Plastics and Polyester) held the right, through assignment, to telecast a cinematography film by means of video cassettes.
+In this case, the plaintiffs (Garware Plastics and Polyester) held the right, through assignment, to telecast a cinematograph film by means of video cassettes.
 One of the plaintiffs had granted the right to telecast their films to the Government of India on its channel, Doordarshan, but retained the right to telecast the films via cable TV.

 The defendant (Telelinks) bought the copyrighted videocassettes of the plaintiff and showed the film on their cable TV, thereby infringing the copyright of the plaintiff in respect to public performance, which is an exclusive right under the Indian Copyright Act, 1957.

 Question of law

 Whether the defendants, by showing video films over Cable TV to various subscribers, are broadcasting these films to the public and thereby infringing the plaintiffs’ copyright.